 Diets adopted by the Mediterranean populations have been a subject of interest since antiquity, with more recent investigations demonstrating their numerous health benefits.
-The Rockefeller Foundation's study in 1940s and the Seven Countries Study in 1950s both highlighted the Cretan diet as a palatable primarily plant-based dietary pattern with distinct differences compared to the western-type diet and a strong link to the maintenance of good health.
-The local diet of Crete Island is what we know today as the Mediterranean diet, acknowledged as an Intangible Cultural Heritage of Humanity by UNESCO and proposed as one of the three major health promoting dietary patterns in the 2015-2020 Dietary Guidelines for Americans.
-The 3-week educational program "Exploring the Origins of the Mediterranean Diet in Crete Island" aims to provide students the opportunity to study the Mediterranean diet in its place of origin, along with sustainable food production and consumption patterns, emphasizing on traditional Mediterranean practices.
+The Rockefeller Foundation's study in 1940s and the Seven Countries Study in 1950s both highlighted the Greek islands diet as a palatable primarily plant-based dietary pattern with distinct differences compared to the western-type diet and a strong link to the maintenance of good health.
+The local diet of the Greek islands is what we know today as the Mediterranean diet, acknowledged as an Intangible Cultural Heritage of Humanity by UNESCO and proposed as one of the three major health promoting dietary patterns in the 2015-2020 Dietary Guidelines for Americans.
+The 3-week educational program "Exploring the Origins of the Mediterranean Diet in the Greek islands" aims to provide students the opportunity to study the Mediterranean diet in its place of origin, along with sustainable food production and consumption patterns, emphasizing on traditional Mediterranean practices.

 During the first days of the course, students will visit Athens, the capital of Greece, where they will participate in lectures, cooking classes and educational activities about the history, evolution, culinary aspects and health benefits of the traditional Greek lifestyle.
-For the three core weeks of the program, educational activities will take place in Crete Island.
-While there, students will explore the remnants of the ancient Minoan civilization, as well as learn about landmark studies carried out in the island, as a means to familiarize with the history and evolution of the Cretan diet and lifestyle.
-The program will focus on the fundamental principles of the Mediterranean diet through lectures regarding its health benefits, and workshops on the production and nutritional properties of wine and olive oil, both fundamental parts of the Cretan diet.
+For the three core weeks of the program, educational activities will take place in the Greek Islands of Leros and Kos (the island of Hippocrates, father of medicine).
+While there, students will learn about landmark studies carried out in the Greek islands, to familiarize with the history and evolution of the Greek islands diet and lifestyle.
+The program will focus on the fundamental principles of the Mediterranean diet through lectures regarding its health benefits, and workshops on the production and nutritional properties of wine and olive oil, both fundamental parts of the Greek islands diet.
 In line with the island's rich food production sector, lectures and educational activities will address the cultivation of citrus fruits, green leafy vegetables and herbs, and the production of honey, traditional dairy products and spirits.
-Students will also be exposed to the complex concept of food systems and its association with culture, public health, economy and the environment through the example of the agriculture-based diet and economy of Crete Island as well as the characteristics of environmentally friendly and sustainable food production with emphasis on organic agriculture and livestock applications.
+Students will also be exposed to the complex concept of food systems and its association with culture, public health, economy and the environment through the example of the agriculture-based diet and economy of the Greek islands as well as the characteristics of environmentally friendly and sustainable food production with emphasis on organic agriculture and livestock applications.

-During the 4-week course, some days will be devoted to theoretical lectures and discussion sessions on the scientific and cultural themes of the day combined with workshops, experiential activities or studying.
-Other days will be devoted entirely to field trips and interactive educational activities, including visits to monumental sites, observation of Cretan lifestyle practices, demonstrations of traditional and modern cultivation and food production procedures and techniques, cooking classes with emphasis on traditional Cretan products, tasting of local Mediterranean recipes, as well as collective sports activities in nature.
+During the 3-week course, some days will be devoted to theoretical lectures and discussion sessions on the scientific and cultural themes of the day combined with workshops, experiential activities or studying.
+Other days will be devoted entirely to field trips and interactive educational activities, including visits to monumental sites, observation of Greek islands lifestyle practices, demonstrations of traditional and modern cultivation and food production procedures and techniques, cooking classes with emphasis on traditional Greek products, tasting of local Mediterranean recipes, as well as collective sports activities in nature.